Collage transforms my ideas, desires, and highest intentions into the visible.

 I believe there is a maker inside of all of us.

-For over fifteen years I have created collages for my own personal joy and guidance, to sell, to gift, and in a variety of teaching settings.
+For over twenty years I have created collages for my own personal joy and guidance, to sell, to gift, and in a variety of teaching settings.

 In 2014 I was inspired to blend my love for collage with my knowledge of Tarot and created